First Alert Tropical Update: Watching the path of “Jose”

-Jose is expected to remain east of the Bahamas for the next few days.
+TROPICS: Jose is expected to remain east of the Bahamas for the next few days.
 A more northward turn is possible by this weekend.
 At this time, the center of circulation is not expected to affect North Carolina directly.
 However, the exact track remains uncertain, so continue to monitor for any future changes.
+There are a couple of clusters of thunderstorms coming off of the African coast that we will continue to monitor, although they have a small chance of development at this time.

 THANK YOU FOR TRUSTING WNCT 9 FIRST ALERT WEATHER!
 Weather changes quickly.
 Your full team of First Alert meteorologists- Jerry Jackson, Dontae Jones, Megan Lindsey, Pierce Legeion and David Sawyer- will keep you updated.
 To follow us “on the go”, check out these links: